Hope am not putting my head on the chopping block by travestying the old saying. **

 I learned that the brown ones were made from coconut tree fibres – can anyone verify that ?
 Am not so sure what the black ones were made of.

-So goes the saying (or something like that, memory not so good now).
+So goes the saying (or something like that — my memory not so good now).

-Say what you like, I Disagree.
-The Wok ruled and, still rules, in my family’s kitchen for generations.
-Stir-fry, deep-fry, steam, even panggang, anything dead or alive from the surface of the earth, the air above, or under the sea…and, the results have always been excellent bar none.
+Say what you like, I strongly Disagree.
+The Wok — the heavy cast iron type — ruled and, still rules, in my family’s kitchens for generations.
+Stir-fry, deep-fry, steam, even panggang, anything dead or alive from the surface of the earth, the air above, or under the sea…..and, the results have always been and will always be delicious.
 No arguments !

-Meanwhile, will this story set off a kitchen war ?
-Kling klang.
+Meanwhile, will I set off a kitchen war ?
+Kling Klang.